dragonwocky/documentative/README.md

 > ℹ️ any files within `.git` or `node_modules`
 > directories will always be excluded, regardless of
 > inclusion in the above list.

+the light/dark icons will be shown dependent on whether the viewer has light/dark mode enabled. if only 1 of the icons is set (either light or dark), that icon will be shown for both modes.

 if you wish to completely hide the `copyright`, simply set the following: